 Student Opportunities

 We are constantly looking for students with an interest in medical image analysis, as well as the use of machine learning and computer vision in novel and established clinical and forensic applications.
-Please contact Darko Stern if you are interested in joining our group.
+Please contact Martin Urschler if you are interested in joining our group.
 This page lists specific open student projects and also gives an overview of currently running and already finished projects on a master and bachelor level.
 Students coming with their own research ideas are also welcome to get in contact!

 Unless otherwise stated, projects are not financially supported.